-I love to cook with the herbs from my garden.
-It’s such a treat when you can do that.
+It’s such a treat when you can make a recipe with what is in your garden.
 We’re going on our second year of gardening, and I honestly can’t believe we waited so long.
-Rosemary is so easy to grow as it’s a hardy plant…and smells wonderfully.
-I have an easy recipe for flatbread and being able to add a fresh herb from your garden is alway a bonus!!
+Rosemary is so easy to grow as it’s a hardy plant.
+Here is my homemade rosemary yeast-free flatbread recipe.

 Homemade Rosemary Yeast-Free Flatbread